Silver, apricot, fawn or black, black mask and ears and black trace along back.

-The Pug catches cold easily and is stressed by hot and cold weather.
-This breed is prone to allergies, skin problems, and chronic breathing problems.
+The Pug catches cold easily and is stressed by hot and cold weather and can suffer chronic breathing problems.
+Be careful not to over exert and expose a Pug to weather extremes.
+This breed is prone to allergies and skin problems.
 The Pug is not the easiest whelper; expect Cesarean Section if breeding.

 There is a chance of keratites (inflammation of the cornea) and ulcers on the cornea.
 The delicate eyes are prone to weeping.
 This dog tends to wheeze and snore, but on the whole is a very easy-care dog.
 It is important not to overfeed the Pug, as it eats more than is good for it, quickly becoming obese and living much shorter lives.
 To minimize the risk of your Pug developing any hereditary health issues, you should buy a puppy from a reputable breeder.

 The Pug is good for apartment life.
 It is relatively inactive indoors and will do okay without a yard.
 This breed cannot withstand hot or cold weather and should be kept indoors at a comfortable temperature.